-i.
+- i.
 A fully completed GSO.2 form, with comments typed, not handwritten.
 (See 9.1 below for the location of the form.)
 This form will be signed by the Director of Doctoral Studies only after the application for Transfer of Status has been approved by the Research Committee.
-Please do not yourself send this form to the Director Doctoral Studies.
+Please do not yourself send this form to the Director of Doctoral Studies. - ii.

-- ii.
 A detailed outline, not exceeding 1,000 words, of the proposed subject of the whole thesis and of the manner in which it will be treated, including a provisional list of chapters and their proposed coverage. - iii.
 A sample of written work within the topic of the proposed thesis of about 10,000 words, including footnotes, along with a bibliography of works cited in the sample, which is excluded from the word count.
+For a thesis which consists of the editorial matter for an edition, it is permissible to submit in addition to the 10,000 of the candidates' own words, a sample of the edited primary text which would appear likewise in an Appendix, beyond the word limit, in the final submission of the thesis.
+Also extensive translations can be in an Appendix not included in the word-count, as in a final thesis (see 4.1.4).